3GP to TXT Converter

 Technology

-Speech recognition uses a modern neural network — one of the most accurate automatic transcription systems, supporting recognition in over 90 languages.
+Speech recognition uses a modern neural network - one of the most accurate automatic transcription systems, supporting recognition in around 100 languages.

 Processing Stages